minhtran-q/security-knownledge/README.md

   **OAuth2:**

-  + **Purpose:** OAuth 2.0 is primarily for authorization, allowing applications to access resources of the user.
+  + OAuth 2.0 is focused on authorization (granting access to resources).
-  + **Tokens:** OAuth 2.0 issues an access token.
+  + OAuth 2.0 uses access tokens to grant access to resources.

   **OpenID Connect:**

-  + **Purpose:** OpenID Connect is built on top of OAuth 2.0 and adds authentication, allowing applications to verify the user’s identity.
+  + OpenID Connect is focused on authentication (verifying user identity) and builds on OAuth 2.0 to provide this functionality.
-  + **Tokens:** OpenID Connect issues both an access token and an ID token.
+  + OpenID Connect uses ID tokens to provide identity information about the user.

 </details>
 <details>